ptidejteam/ptidej-Ptidej/README.md

 - Fix JPG export from the menu Export SVG in `...Swing`
 - Simplify and update "About" in `...Swing`
 - Maven-ise Caffeine
+- Add GitHub Actions to compile/test the whole project

 ## Contribution guidelines